 How data analytics is being used to track and measure sustainability progress

-Data analytics can be used to track and measure sustainability progress in a number of ways.
+Data analytics can track and measure sustainability progress in several ways.
 For example, businesses can use data to:

-According to a study by McKinsey, 90% of businesses have set sustainability goals, but only 20% are on track to achieve them.
+According to a McKinsey study, 90% of businesses have set sustainability goals, but only 20% are on track to achieve them.

 Challenges of using data analytics for sustainability and how to overcome them

-• Lack of data.
-Many businesses do not have the data they need to track and measure their sustainability performance.
+Lack of data.
+Many businesses lack the data to track and measure their sustainability performance.

-• Data complexity.
-The data that businesses have is often complex and difficult to analyze.
+Data complexity.
+The data that businesses have is often complex and challenging to analyze.

 To overcome these challenges, businesses can:

-By overcoming these challenges, businesses can use data analytics to improve their sustainability performance and make a positive impact on the environment.
-Hence, the role of data analytics is often the critical element of the data picture that is missing.
+By overcoming these challenges, businesses can use data analytics to improve their sustainability performance and positively impact the environment.
+Hence, data analytics is often the missing critical element of the data picture.

 Current Trends and Future Projections in Business Data Analytics

 Data analytics is becoming an indispensable function for modern businesses.
-Recent surveys show that data analytics adoption has increased by over 60% in the last 5 years across industries like retail, finance, healthcare and manufacturing.
+Recent surveys show that adoption of data analytics has increased by over 60% in the last five years across industries such as retail, finance, healthcare, and manufacturing.

 By 2025, the global big data analytics market is projected to reach $77 billion, indicating the enormous growth potential of this field.
 Key drivers propelling widespread adoption include:

-• Increased data generation from digital interfaces, social media, IoT devices etc. This “big data” holds tremendous valuable information about customers and operations if analyzed properly.
+Increased data generation from digital interfaces, social media, IoT devices, etc., has occurred.
+If analysed properly, this “big data” contains tremendously valuable information about customers and operations.

-• Data analytics talent shortage is leading companies to invest more in training and recruitment.
-Data scientist job postings have grown over 650% since 2012 in the US.
+The data analytics talent shortage leads companies to invest more in training and recruitment.
+Data scientist job postings in the US have grown over 650% since 2012.

 The future of business data analytics looks very promising.
 As per IDC estimates, global data creation and replication will experience double-digit annual growth through 2025, providing abundant data sources to mine for actionable insights.